undergrad-partner-school

 Need-based aid is financial aid that a student can receive if they are determened to have financial need and meet other eligibility criteria.

-13,344 students were given some form of need-based financial aid.
+13,344 students were awarded some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at The University of Texas at San Antonio is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need ended up being 15,232.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $76,881,138, and state $30,809,682.
+The overall number of students (including freshmen) who were determined to have financial need amounted to 15,232.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $76,881,138, and state $30,809,682.
 The students of The University of Texas at San Antonio received the -institutional need-based aid in the amount of $38,329,471, and external in the amount of $6,071,349.

 $4,233